 Many artists, whether well-known or unknown, create their own Christmas cards, not for any commercial purpose as such, but as a gift to family and friends.
 I like to do this and it is something that I really enjoy thinking about ahead of time.
 The cards may be a little unusual and sometimes contain enclosures or three-dimensional elements.
 Or they can be very simple indeed.
 They often focus on just one element of Christmas.

 The media used varies from year to year, but a consideration is that several need to be made, one after the other, so something like a lino-cut, or a stencil, or a hand-made stamp can be useful - although I do sometimes hand-paint a design onto each.
 I make about 100 cards of these each year.

-Here I will archive the cards, documenting fifteen years of the designs.
+Here I will archive the cards, documenting twenty years of the designs.

 More coming soon .....